miraleung/inline-comment-quality/README.md

   be ignored.

-- **Careful with delete-based optimizations.** One might think that deleting all Java files without inline comments will speed things up, but this may lead to other weird errors like the next one.
-(At least we're not parsing C++, which also parses all the standard libraries.
-They're also included in the final output, so processing time is slower, and fewer source files can be parsed compared to Java.)
+- **Careful with delete-based optimizations.** One might think that deleting all Java files without inline comments will speed up processing times, but this may lead to errors like the following import issue, or others we haven't seen yet.
+(At least we're not parsing C++ - that parser includes all the standard libraries, which are bundled into the output.
+This also means that C++ processing times are slower, and fewer source files can be parsed compared to Java.)

 - **Dependency graph problems.** The following error may be due to importing a package that depends on a type outside the package.